 There is no doubt that the lion’s share of custom software development pricing is determined by the functionalities within a given application or website.
-Functional requirements define the functions that an application or website must fulfil, and they are mostly what determine the final price.
+Functional requirements define the functions that an application or website must fulfill, and they are mostly what determines the final price.

 Each function has its own costs, since it requires writing functions, designing their interface, or installing, configuring, and training the system.
 The cost of each individual functionality differs, as do the combinations of functionalities or the complexity of their components.
 To be able to calculate the exact price and select the appropriate solutions, it is important to determine the functional needs.